gardener/gardener/docs/proposals/01-extensibility.md

       - eu-west-1a
     workerPools:
     - name: pool-01
+    # Taints, labels, and annotations are not yet implemented.
+This requires interaction with the machine-controller-manager, see
+    # https://github.com/gardener/machine-controller-manager/issues/174.
+It is only mentioned here as future proposal.
+    # taints:
+    # - key: foo
+    #   value: bar
+    #   effect: PreferNoSchedule
+    # labels:
+    # - key: bar
+    #   value: baz
+    # annotations:
+    # - key: foo
+    #   value: hugo
       machineType: m4.large
       volume: # optional, not needed in every environment, may only be specified if the referenced CloudProfile contains the volumeTypes field
         type: gp2
         size: 20Gi
       providerConfig: